-I first created a personal site circa 1996 or 1997, as a film student at Columbia University.
-Over time, it served as a hub for my student films, writing, portfolio, and various personal projects.
+I first created a personal website circa 1996 or 1997, as a film student at Columbia University.
+Over time, it served as a hub for my student films, writing, portfolio, and personal projects.
 It was known variously as The Fringe, On the Fringe, The Fringe Archipelago, Fringe Digital, and ultimately what it should have been all along, chadossman.com.

-I don't have any screenshots or working backups of the earliest versions of the site, but below are screenshots from about 1999 to present.
+I don't have any screenshots or backups of the earliest versions of the site, but below are screenshots from about 1999 to present.
 First is a short-lived incarnation with a grunge aesthetic:

 1999